quicwg/base-drafts/draft-ietf-quic-recovery.md

    (containing the client Finished) and can proactively retransmit the final client flight with one or more 1-RTT packets.

-### Implicit Acknowledgements
+### Implicit Acknowledgements of Initial

-Handshake data may be cancelled when packets at a higher encryption level are processed, as this demonstrates the peer has received the handshake data at the prior encryption level.
+Initial data may be cancelled when packets at the Handshake level are received and processed, because that indicates all packets at Initial encryption have been received and processed by the peer.

-In particular:

- * Processing data in a Handshake packet indicates the Initial packet(s) have been delivered.
- * A Server processing 1-RTT packets indicates all CRYPTO_HS data in Handshake packets has been delivered.
- * Processing 0-RTT packets does not indicate the peer has received any handshake data.

 ## Generating Acknowledgements